lydell/LinkHints/.github/ISSUE_TEMPLATE/3--misplaced-hint.md

 ---
 name: 3.
 Misplaced hint
-about: A hint appeard in a strange place.
+about: A hint appeared in a strange place.
 title: Misplaced hint on <INSERT SITE HERE>
 labels: misplaced hint
 assignees: ''